magpie-ea/magpie-v3-docs/docs/01_designing_experiments/00_built-in_screens.md

 Here we set `stimulusTime` to `-1` to indicate that we want to control stimulus presentation ourselves.

+For more details on the available parameter, [refer to the reference on the LifecycleScreen](https://magpie-reference.netlify.app/#lifecyclescreen).

 ### Forced choice
-The [`<ForcedChoiceScreen>`](https://magpie-reference.netlify.app/#forcedchoicescreen) component displays a context, a picture and a question to be answered in a forced choice task, with a variable number of options.
+The [`<ForcedChoiceScreen>`](https://magpie-reference.netlify.app/#forcedchoicescreen) component displays a context, and a question to be answered in a forced choice task, with a variable number of options.
 Choices are made by clicking on one of the buttons.

 ```html